 Ravikirti.
 He defeated the Kadamba kings, Maurya, Nala, Kalchuri, Rashtrakuta, Lat, Malav and Gurjara dynasties and established the Chalukyan rule over Vidarbha and other parts of Maharashtra and Karnataka.
-The expedition of Harshavardhan to conquer the southern states was resisted by Pulakeshi He defeated Harshavardhan thereby II. acquiring great fame.
+The expedition of Harshavardhan to conquer the southern states was resisted by Pulakeshi He defeated Harshavardhan thereby acquiring great fame.
 After his victory he took up the the title 'Parameshwara'.
 With the conquest in south, his empire extended from Narmada to Kaveri and from east coast to the west coast.
 His fame had reached beyond India as well.
 During this period Badshah Khosrow Parvez ruled in Iran.
 It is said that he had sent his ambassador to the court of Emperor Pulakeshi.
 The Pallavas of Kanchi defeated Pulkeshi II.
 Vikramaditya, the son of Pulakeshi II, in turn defeated the Pallavas.
 The struggle between Chalukyas and Pallavas continued over prolonged period of time.
 The last king of Chalukyas, Kirtivarman, was defeated by the Rashtrakuta king Dantidurg.

-Pallavas : Around 6th century C.E. to 9th century C.E., the Pallavas were known as the most powerful rulers in South India.
+Pallavas: Around 6th century C.E. to 9th century C.E., the Pallavas were known as the most powerful rulers in South India.
 Historians vary in their views regarding the origin of the Pallavas.
 Some copperplates of the Pallavas are found.
 There is a mention of Sinhavarman and Shivaskandavarman Pallava who ruled over the regions of eastern coast.
 Kanchi was the capital of the Pallavas.
-We get a detailed information of the Pallava dynasty beginning from the reign of Simhavishnu.
-He conquered the province of Cholas and extended his rule from Krishna to Kaveri.
+We get a detailed information of the Pallava dynasty beginning from the reign Simhavishnu.
+He conquered the province of Cholas and extended his rule from Krishna Kaveri.
 After Simhavishnu, his son Mahendravarman ascended the throne.
 He was a great scholar.
 He wrote the Sanskrit play 'Mattavilasa'.
 He wrote books on subjects like music, dance, sculpture, painting etc. These art forms received patronage under him.
-Many monelithic temples were carved during such temple his tenure. complex at Mahabalipuram is recognised as 'Ratha temples'.
 During his reign, several temples were built at Tiruchirapalli, Chingalput and in east and west Arkat district.
-The war between Pallavas and Chalukyas took place during his period.
+The war between

+Pallavas and Chalukyas took place during his period.
 His son Narsimhavarman defeated the Chalukyan Emperor Pulakeshi II.
 During Narsimhavarman's region, many temples were built at Mahabalipuram.
 It includes the monolithic temples (Rath Mandiras) as well.
-Yuan Chwang, the well-known Chinese traveller, was in his court for a certain period of time.
-The literary works by Narsimharvarman are important as major source of Pallava history.
+Yuan Chwang, the well-known Chinese traveller, was in his court for a certain period literary works time.
+The Narsimharvarman are important as major source of Pallava history.
 The Pallava rule ended in 9th century C.E.
-The Chola king, Aditya, defeated the Pallavas and destroyed it.
+The Chola king, defeated Pallavas Aditva. the destroyed it.